pdprof/icp4a-helloworld/README.md

 ## Before begin.

-### Add your user as a member of docker and wheel group
+### Add your user as a member of dockerroot and wheel group

 command sample Example
 ```